DrewJitsu/PythonProjects/README.md

 This program takes data from a published site and builds a graph based on it.

 **Process_Plot_CSV.py**
 This program processes an existing data file.
-It addsa a line to the CSV which contains first name, last name, age, Information Science, 100, and today’s date.
+It adds a line to the CSV which contains first name, last name, age, Information Science, 100, and today’s date.
 It then creates a plot from the file (after adding the name).
 Which requires converting the .csv file to an excel file.

 **KeyLog.py**
 This program logs keystrokes and appends them to a CSV file.